You said, we did

 (Temporary Accommodation Policy Consultation, June 2025)

-- When a customer is moving into temporary accomodation, it should be a minimum of 4* with a private bathroom.
+When moving into temporary accommodation, it should be at least 4-star and have a private bathroom.

-- If a disabled customer is going through the process, the customer/ family member/ friend or staff member should visit the accommodation first to check that it is suitable before the customer agrees to it.
+If a disabled customer is involved, someone should visit the accommodation first to check it is suitable before agreeing to it.

 We can't, because;